The Financial Action Task Force (FATF) has a methodology in place for:

 ESAAMLG: Eastern and Southern Africa Anti-Money Laundering Group

-GAFISUD: Financial Action Task Force on Money Laundering in South America
+GAFILAT: Financial Action Task Force of Latin America

 GIABA: Inter Governmental Action Group against Money Laundering in West Africa